How to grow in your christian faith

 If you would like a spiritual mentor; someone to meet with you and help you to grow in your Christian life, just let us know and we will help to connect you with someone.

 Finally, our pastors and elders are here to help you.
-If you have any questions about Christianity, need to talk with someone, or would like help in some way, please call the church office and ask to be connected to a pastor or elder.
+If you have any questions about your relationship with God, need to talk with someone, or would like a spiritual mentor, please call the church office (719-634-3144) and ask to be connected to a pastor or elder.
 It would be our privilege to serve you.

 If you would like a spiritual mentor; someone to meet with you and help you to grow in your Christian life, just let us know and we will help to connect you with someone.

 Finally, our pastors and elders are here to help you.
-If you have any questions about Christianity, need to talk with someone, or would like help in some way, please call the church office and ask to be connected to a pastor or elder.
+If you have any questions about your relationship with God, need to talk with someone, or would like a spiritual mentor, please call the church office (719-634-3144) and ask to be connected to a pastor or elder.
 It would be our privilege to serve you.